mozilla/pontoon/docs/admin/deployment.rst

    The default value is `django`, which allows you to log in via accounts created using `manage.py shell`.
    Set to 'fxa' if you want to use 'Firefox Accounts' (corresponding FXA_* settings must be set).
    Set to 'github' if you want to use 'GitHub' (corresponding GITHUB_* settings must be set).
-   Set to 'gitlab' if you want to yse 'GitLab' (corresponding GITLAB_* settings must be set if required).
+   Set to 'gitlab' if you want to use 'GitLab' (corresponding GITLAB_* settings must be set if required).
    Set to 'google' if you want to use 'Google' (corresponding GOOGLE_* settings must be set).

 ``CELERY_ALWAYS_EAGER``